(My return flight after four month in Belgium)

 I need the challenge I had in Europe, I need that feeling I felt everyday as I became something more.
-If I don't decide to manufacture my own future in order to better myself, to bring me closer to who I want to become, well then, then my fear comes true, and I become obsolete.
+If I don't decide to manufacture my own future in order to better myself, to bring me closer to who I want to become, well then, my fears become true, and I become obsolete.

-This is how I get through the next few months, or years, this is how I go on.
-These changes may seem shocking to you, and worry you in the absence of my previous self, but let me assure you, whatever I become is better than the monster I am, sitting in this terminal right now: someone without a future.
+This is how I get through the next few months, or years; this is how I go on.
+These changes may seem shocking to you and may worry you in the absence of my previous self, but let me assure you, whatever I become is better than the monster I am sitting in this terminal right now: someone without a future.
 If this is my destiny, I deny it, and choose to make my own fate.